 Since May 2013, I run a group blog called Imperfect Cognitions.
 Popular topics are philosophical issues emerging from the study of delusional beliefs, distorted memories, confabulatory explanations, cognitive biases, and implicit cognitions.

-The blog features posts summarising recent research (on Tuesdays), presentations of new books, interviews with experts, and conference reports (on Thursdays).
+The blog features posts summarising recent research, presentations of new books, interviews with experts, and conference reports.
 We also have posts related to the optimism bias, and we also host accounts by people who have lived experience of mental distress.

-Below you find links to selected posts written by me for Imperfect Cognitions and other blogs.
+Below I list posts written for other blogs.

 How validating their distorted memories helps people with dementia (Aeon Ideas, 25 June)